Transition Cheltenham presents

 Local food production and availability are central to our families' well being and to the resilience

-of our township and central to a decrease in reliance on fossil fuels.
-It also is kinder to our environment,
+and central to a decrease in reliance on fossil fuels.
+It also is

 healthier, and helps us stay in touch with the people and the methods that are producing it.